-I’m working on a book about my experience recovering from a traumatic brain injury, when I came back to college, and the time immediately following my graduation from Brandeis University.
-The book is about how, at a certain point, I was able–and required–to take over and direct my progress, and it is about the way I used guided reflection to observe and direct my own development.
+A SMALL MIRACLE is about my recovery from my life threatening injuries and how, at a certain point, I was able–and required–to take over and direct my progress.
 This is a story about personal triumph over adversity.
 But it’s also about the triumph of the network; the web of family, friends, doctors and therapists whose support and input contributed, built, manipulated, and ultimately made my future possible… Read more »

 Latest posts